Topology of configuration space of the mean-field phi^4 model by Morse theory: Mean-field model

 and the variable changing $y=\sqrt{\frac{N\beta J}{2}}m$, we get

 where

 is the configurational free energy per degree of freedom.

-Finally, in order to apply the saddle point approximation to calculate $Z_c$, we minimize $f_c$ with respect to $m$ at fixed $\beta$ obtaining the spontaneous magnetization $\overline{m}(\beta)$.
+Finally, in order to apply the saddle point evaluation to calculate $Z_c$ in the thermodynamic limit, we minimize $f_c$ with respect to $m$ at fixed $\beta$ obtaining the spontaneous magnetization $\overline{m}(\beta)$.
 From the latter we get the free energy, the average potential, and the specific heat

 respectively.
 They are plotted in Fig. \ref{phi4_thermo} as functions of $T$.
 The picture is the well known one of a second-order $\mathbb{Z}_2$-SBPT with classical critical exponents.